 We really went all out on restocking for this show series, including additions during our travels.
 We wanted to be sure to have a fantastic selection of jewelry for this show.
 Well, as luck would have it, we blew the doors off that goal!!
-At every show of our last series we took in two to four new collections of jewelry.
+At every show of our last series in 2023 we took in two to four new collections of jewelry.
 We also took in some extremely sought after (museum worthy) pottery and baskets.
-Work has continued making ready the rest of the jewelry from four huge collections we took in over the summer as well.
+Work is always ongoing with regards to cleaning, restoring, and preparing these beautiful vintage pieces for sale.
 And yes, there are even more clip earrings for our clip earrings fans.
 Although not as popular today as "way back when" there are still those of you out there who seek out these hard-to-find treasures, and we are happy to find them for you.

-We have definitely been burning the midnight oil this time out!
+We have been burning the midnight oil as usual to bring the most fabulous jewelry and collector pieces to you!
 To mention a few of the pieces just in - there are two 14k gold and silver Vernon Haskie bracelets, a silver Vernon Haskie bracelet with highly sought after #8 turquoise, and an early tufa cast and turquoise bracelet.
-There is a sugilite bracelet and an inlay lapis ring by ultrafamous Navajo artist Gibson Nez and an incredible lapis bracelet by top-level Hopi artist Phil Poseyesva.
-There is a beautiful Lapis ring and bracelet set by Navajo artist Jerry Nelson as well.
-As for necklaces - we have a fantastic large coral and handmade bead squash necklace by Ernest Roy Begay and a colorful inlay humming bird necklace by Dale Edaakie (this is a great example of his expert level work).
-There is an inlay bird necklace by Raymond Boyd and an unbelievable Zuni humming bird fetish necklace carved from amber by Lena Boone.
+There is a sugilite bracelet and an inlay lapis ring by ultra-famous Navajo artist Gibson Nez and an incredible lapis bracelet by top-level Hopi artist Phil Poseyesva.
+There is a beautiful Lapis Ring and Bracelet set by Navajo artist Jerry Nelson as well.
+As for necklaces - we have a colorful inlay humming bird necklace by Dale Edaakie (this is a great example of his expert level work), an inlay bird necklace by Raymond Boyd and an unbelievable Zuni humming bird fetish necklace carved from amber by Lena Boone.
 We also have a double strand carved Jet and silver Lena Boone bear fetish necklace.
-There is a spectacular hand stamped sterling silver and Royston turguoise concho belt.
+There is a spectacular hand stamped sterling silver and Royston turquoise concho belt.
 It is amazing the sheer amount of vintage and highly collectible pieces added to our inventory from private collections.

 Honestly, more vintage, high-end pieces than we've have in a long time.
 There are lots of wonderful treasures to see.

 Amber in a notable quantity is another recent addition to our inventory.
-While not Native made, we have found that Polish-made amber jewelry is a big hit and want to continue to provide that line of jewelry.
-We made great connections at the Tucson Gem & Mineral show and have been buying ever since.
-In May we went to the Las Vegas gem show and wow did we do some re-stocking!
-This was our first time at this event and it provided a great opportunity to acquire more amber.
+While not Native made, we have found that Polish and Lithuania made amber jewelry is a big hit and want to continue to provide that line of jewelry.
+In the last few years, we established some great connections and have been buying ever since.
 So many unique items in fabulous Baltic amber and sterling silver - pins, pendants, earrings and more!
-Usually by this time of year we are running very low so this gave us the opportunity to make sure we had plenty for this series.
 You will still find, however, some Native American jewelry that incorporates amber and Tamara's inventory has a bracelet with some amber as well.

 For fans of Alton Bedonie's top-level work, check out his creations -two fabulously long necklaces with orange and reddish spiny oyster shell, two gorgeous sterling silver and lapis necklaces, four turquoise pendants and some ladies' turquoise rings and a new style of turquoise ring he came up with.
 Alton also made two beautiful bracelet and ring sets: one with Bisbee turquoise and the other with Lone Mountain turquoise as well as four new pairs of all-silver earrings.
-Kee Yazzie created a bracelet and pair of earrings which feature his petroglyph style design and five pendants (one with lapis and four with very nice turquoise cabochons).
+Kee Yazzie created a bracelet and pair of earrings which feature his petroglyph style design and four pendants (one with lapis and three with very nice turquoise cabochons).